docpad/docpad/README.md

 		</html>
 		```

-	- And a layout at `src/layouts/post.html.eco`, which contains:
+	- And another layout at `src/layouts/post.html.eco`, which contains:

 		``` html
 		---